Style-Friendly SNR Sampler for Style-Driven Generation: Training Diffusion Models

-where $\alpha_t$ and $\sigma_t$ are predefined noise schedules, and $\epsilon \sim \mathcal{N}(0,I)$ represents standard Gaussian noise.
-Recent state-of-the-art diffusion models, such as Stable Diffusion 3 (SD3)~\cite{sd3} and FLUX~\cite{flux1-dev}, utilize the noise schedule from rectified flow~\cite{flowmatching,rectifiedflow} with $\alpha_t=1-t$ and $\sigma_t=t$.
+Recent state-of-the-art flow matching frameworks, such as Stable Diffusion 3 (SD3)~\cite{sd3} and FLUX~\cite{flux1-dev}, utilize the noise schedule from rectified flow~\cite{flowmatching,rectifiedflow}, where $\alpha_t=1-t$ and $\sigma_t=t$, with $t$ varying continuously in the range $[0, 1]$.
 This choice is effective due to straight diffusion trajectories.

-While the diffusion process is commonly parameterized by the timestep $t$, Kingma et al.~\cite{vdm,understanding} characterize the noise level using the log signal-to-noise ratio (log-SNR):
+Instead of parameterizing the diffusion process using the timestep $t$, Kingma et al.~\cite{vdm,understanding} characterize the noise level using the log signal-to-noise ratio (log-SNR), which offers a more intuitive measure of the noise at each step: